SCIInstitute/Seg3D/docs/user_docs/Manuals/Functions/Seg3DWindows/LayerManagerWindow.md

 | |Add|               | New Layer Icon: This icon will create a new mask layer that is the same size as those in the layer group but will be empty.                                                                                                                                                                        |
 +---------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```
-*List of icons and actions available at the bottom of each layer group.*
+<figcaption>List of icons and actions available at the bottom of each layer group.</figcaption>

 There are some functions that are operated as a group.
 These are indicated by the icons on the top of the pane, in the orange bar.
 Additionally, there are some other icons at the bottom of the group that control some of the group functions.
 Hovering the cursor over the icon will display the the use of each additional icon.